 - Intersect — creates a shape that consists of the overlapping part of sublayers;

 - Difference — creates a shape that consists of the areas of sublayers which don’t overlap (opposite of Intersect).

-Also, the individual shapes inside the group are still editable — you’ll be able to change their position, edit points or even add new ones.
+Also, the individual shapes inside the group are still editable.
+You’ll be able to change their position, edit points and add new ones.

 To break the combined shape, click Break apart from the drop-down.